Medical Aspects of Lightning

 Friends, family and co-workers who see the same external person may not understand why the survivor is so different.
 Friends may stop coming by or asking them to participate in activities or survivors may self-isolate out of embarrassment or irritability.
 As with other disabilities, families who are not committed to each other are more likely to break up.

 There are two kinds of medical tests:

-survivors with others in their area, and provides an annual meeting where survivors come together for support and lectures
+- Connecting survivors with others in their area

+- Organizing an annual meeting where survivors and their families can come together for support and information.

 - Having a supportive family/friends network.